bsmith709/portfolio-site/static/edgeML.md

 ##### End-to-End System Demo
 Finally, I combined these modules into a single script (1D\_CNN\_ESP32.py).
 This program orchestrated a complete workflow: on a button press, it recorded 1 second of audio, ran inference with the speech commands model, displayed the prediction on the LCD, and sent the result to a server over WiFi.
 This created a fully functional, self-contained embedded ML prototype that served as the blueprint for the final device.
-*The Keyestudio ESP32 kit running the final integrated script, displaying a prediction on the LCD screen.*

 ### **Phase 6: Final Deployment on Google Coral**
 *(March 17 \- April 14, 2025\)*